Raith Rovers F.C.: Colours and badge

 Raith's kit consists of dark blue tops with light blue detailing, with white shorts and dark blue socks.
 Raith's current badge has been used since 1998, replacing the previous lion and shield motif used in different colour combinations (including being framed in a shield shape from 1995 to 1998) since 1985.

 Stadium

 Fife rivalries

-There are four other SPFL clubs in Fife: East Fife around 8 miles to the east, with Cowdenbeath, Kelty Hearts and Dunfermline Athletic 9, 13 and 14 miles respectively to the west.
-Raith's traditional derby is with East Fife though the biggest rivalry is against Dunfermline Athletic, with the encounter at East End Park in April 2011 attracting a crowd of over 11,000.
+There are three other SPFL clubs in Fife: East Fife (based in Methil) around 8 miles to the east, with Kelty Hearts and Dunfermline Athletic 13 and 14 miles respectively to the west.
+Raith's traditional derby is with East Fife though the biggest rivalry is against Dunfermline, with an encounter at East End Park in April 2011 attracting a crowd of over 11,000.
+Cowdenbeath dropped from the SPFL into the Lowland League in 2022 but historically were another regular derby rival in various divisions.

 Supporters and culture

 In addition to former Prime Minister Gordon Brown, fans include author Ian Rankin, Coldplay bassist Guy Berryman and writer Harry Ritchie.
 Author Val McDermid is a former director but in February 2022 cancelled her sponsorship and ended her lifelong support of the club in protest at the signing of David Goodwillie to the playing squad.
-Former Scotland and Hearts manager Craig Levein has supported the team since boyhood.
+Former Scotland and Hearts manager Craig Levein has supported the team since boyhood and was briefly manager in 2006.